Florida to Illinois Car Shipping

 Flexible Pickup & Delivery

-Choose flexible pickup and delivery windows to lower shipping costs.
-Offering carriers a five-day window for both pickup and delivery gives them scheduling freedom, resulting in better rates.
+Choose flexible pickup and delivery windows to reduce shipping costs.
+Offering carriers a five-day window for both pickup and delivery gives them scheduling freedom, which translates into lower rates for you.

 Hub City Advantages

-Select pickup and delivery locations near major highways for better rates.
-Cities with highway access offer more carrier options and competitive pricing compared to remote rural locations.
+Select pickup and delivery locations near major highways for better rates and options.
+Highway-accessible cities offer more carrier routes and competitive pricing compared to remote rural locations that require additional travel time.

 Open Trailers

-Open trailers cost less than enclosed options for standard vehicles.
-Choose open transport for regular cars, but consider enclosed trailers for luxury or high-value vehicles needing extra protection.
+Open trailers cost significantly less than enclosed options for standard vehicle transport.
+Reserve enclosed trailers only for luxury, classic, or high-value cars that need extra protection from weather and road debris.

 Learn More About Open vs. Enclosed Trailers